Nom-nom-hub/arc-kit/templates/commands/implement.md

 - Include context detection and switching mechanisms
 - Build in learning and improvement systems
 - ERROR on implementations that don't accommodate evolution
+- All code must be functionally correct, tested, and verifiable before completion
+- Implementation must include automated tests that verify functionality
+- All dependencies and requirements must be validated as working
+- Implementation must be verifiable through automated or manual testing procedures

+## Next Step Recommendation

+Now that your adaptive implementation is complete, the most logical next step is:

+- **Primary**: Run `/arckit.checklist` to create an adaptive quality assurance checklist for your implementation
+- **Alternative**: Return to `/arckit.define` for the next feature, incorporating lessons learned

+The `/arckit.checklist` command will create quality assurance measures to validate your implementation against the original requirements and adaptation goals.

+**Pro tip**: Use the monitoring and feedback systems you built into your implementation to inform future development cycles and improvement efforts.